andretms/quickstarts-test/articles/active-directory/develop/quickstarts/active-directory-javascriptspa.md

 > > ![Already configured](../../../../includes/media/active-directory-develop-common/green-check.png) Your application is configured with these attributes

 > [!NOTE]
-> If you use Visual Studio 2017 (download [here](https://visualstudio.microsoft.com/downloads/)), the Redirect URL will be set to to *http:/<span/>/localhost:30662/* as it is configured in the code sample's project.
-If you use Node.js (download [here](https://nodejs.org/en/download/)), Python or any other web server, set the redirect URL to `http://localhost:30662/` and then configure the server to start listening this port.
+> If you use [Visual Studio 2017](https://visualstudio.microsoft.com/downloads/)), the Redirect URL will be set to to *http:/<span/>/localhost:30662/* as it is configured in the code sample's project.
+If you use [Node.js](https://nodejs.org/en/download/)), Python or any other web server, set the redirect URL to `http://localhost:30662/` and then configure the server to start listening this port.
 >
 > For Node.js, you can run the following from the project's directory to start listening on port 30662:
 > ```batch